The Waltherian Tradition of Ministry (Part I)

 Nonetheless, it is further contended that core components of this Waltherian tradition represent a departure from the modus loquendi of the Lutheran Confessions and rest on questionable Scriptural support.

-What follows is a compendium of citations in this support.
+The bulk of what follows is a compendium of citations in this support, with annotated comments from myself (Father Heide).
 Key passages have been boldened for ease of reading.

 Beginning with Walther’s Summary of Christian Doctrine, Sixteen Theses, 1872: